sachagavino/nmgc-2.0/docs/source/basicuse.rst

 outputs
 ---------------------
 These output files described above are not readable by default.
 There comes the action ``outputs``.
-The purpose of this action is to convert these binary files into, easy to read, files in ASCII format.
+The purpose of this action is to convert these binary files into easy-to-read files in ASCII format.
 It means that you want to run the action ``outputs`` right after the action ``run`` ended (assuming the simulations went well).
 The ``outputs`` action mainly generates three new folders called ``ab/``, ``ml/``, and ``struct/``.